Melbourne Best Suburbs For Families

 6. Camberwell: A Diverse Suburb with a Family-Friendly Vibe

 Camberwell offers a more diverse and affordable alternative to some of the more affluent suburbs.
+Consider this: it boasts a range of schools, both public and private, and several parks and recreational facilities.
 It's known for its charming village atmosphere, with bustling shopping strips filled with cafes, restaurants, and boutiques.
-It boasts a range of schools, both public and private, and several parks and recreational facilities.
 While not as centrally located as some others, Camberwell benefits from convenient public transport links and good access to major roads.

 Pros: Diverse community, good schools, vibrant atmosphere, relatively affordable compared to others.
 Cons: Can be quite busy during peak times, less green space compared to other suburbs on this list.